-B. Review and Revision Timeline.
+B. Review and Revision Time line.

-The Student Discipline System and Student Conduct Code shall be reviewed every three (3) years under the direction of the Vice President for Student Affairs, and revisions implemented with the approval of the President.
+The Student Discipline System and Student Conduct Code shall be reviewed every three (3) years under the direction of the Vice President for Student Affairs.
+Revisions shall be implemented with the approval of the President.